 - Add sweet potatoes and sautรฉ for 3 minutes.

-- While thatโs going, dice your bell pepper and onion.
+- While that's going, dice your bell pepper and onion.

 - Cover the pan and continue cooking the sweet potatoes, stirring every 2 minutes for about 8 minutes.